Egeiz/AnimatedHamburgerButton/README.md

 # AnimatedHamburgerButton
 Button with animation used in Hamburger menus.
-Following customizations:
+The Button will change its style on every tap on it.
+Following customizations can be done via @IBInspectables:
-* line stroke color
+* line color
 * line stroke width
 * line spacing on close state

 Set the isMenuOpen property to change button visibility programatically.
-The Button will change its style on every tap on it.

 #State Close
 ![](https://github.com/Egeiz/AnimatedHamburgerButton/blob/master/HamburgerMenuButtonTestApp/Images/MenuClosed.png "Close State")